Germany says it is willing to pay the price to retaliate against Russian invasion of Ukraine - 01/18/2022 - World

 For the US, Russia is prepared for a possible attack that could happen at any time, warning that the US response would include all options – even though President Joe Biden has ruled out for now the possibility of sending US troops to fight Russian soldiers. .
 “No option is off the table,” said press secretary Jen Psaki, who added the warning to an “extremely dangerous situation”.

-At the press conference after his meeting with the German chancellor, Lavrov insisted on the demands, saying he “now awaits answers to these proposals — as we were promised — in order to continue the negotiations.”
+At the press conference after his meeting with the German foreign minister, Lavrov insisted on the demands, saying he “now awaits responses to these proposals — as we were promised — in order to continue the negotiations.”

 The Russian minister even once again rejected the Western appeal to withdraw troops deployed on the border with Ukraine, saying that these soldiers do not threaten anyone.
 “More than 100,000 Russian troops, equipment and tanks were deployed near Ukraine for no reason.
 It’s hard not to see that as a threat,” Baerbock countered.